 Backpack Organization and Storage

-The Mountainsmith Scream 55 has a huge main compartment, two “double barrel” pockets on the front of the pack, and large side water bottle pockets.
+The Mountainsmith Scream 55 has a huge main compartment, two “double-barrel” pockets on the front of the pack, and large side water bottle pockets.
 There are no interior pockets except a hydration reservoir sleeve and central hang loop.

-Moving to the front of the pack, the Scream 55 has two long cylindrical pockets that close with side zippers, which Mountainsmith calls “double barrel” pockets.
-They’re perfectly sized to store a cook pot, fuel bottles, a tarp, or layers that you want easy access to during the day without having to open up the main pack.
+Moving to the front of the pack, the Scream 55 has two long cylindrical pockets that close with side zippers, which Mountainsmith calls “double-barrel” pockets.
+They’re perfectly sized to store a cooking pot, fuel bottles, a tarp, or layers that you want easy access to during the day without having to open up the main pack.
 Both pockets close with side zippers, but you need to be careful not to catch them on the fabric of delicate wind shirts or rain jackets if you stuff them here.
 The pockets don’t have drain holes though, so I wouldn’t recommend putting very wet gear into them.
 If you use a water filter, you’re going to have to figure out where to put that wet dripping thing, so it doesn’t soak your pants.

-The pack also sports two long side mesh water bottle pockets capable of securely holding 32 ounce water bottles.
-The bottom of the mesh pockets is covered with solid fabric for better durability since mesh pockets frequently get ripped here when they come in contract with the ground or vegetation along the side of the trail.
+The pack also sports two long side mesh water bottle pockets capable of securely holding 32-ounce water bottles.
+The bottom of the mesh pockets is covered with solid fabric for better durability since mesh pockets frequently get ripped here when they come in contact with the ground or vegetation along the side of the trail.
 However, the mesh pockets are quite tall and it’s very difficult to reach back and pull out or replace a water bottle stored there.
 The bottom tier of side compression straps can be run over the side mesh pockets or through them, if desired, so you can carry a bottle in them and use the compression strap at the same time.